-- Move the oven rack to the bottom position and take out the other racks to give the monkey bread room to rise.
+Move the oven rack to the bottom position and take out the other racks to give the monkey bread room to rise.
 Preheat the oven to 375 degrees F. Whisk the melted butter, brown sugar, liquor, and orange zest together in a large microwave safe bowl.
-Bring the mixture to a boil in the microwave, 2 minutes.
+Bring the mixture to a boil in the microwave, about 2 minutes.
 Then pour over the monkey bread dough and place in the oven.

 Bake for 40-60 minutes, until the top is brown, crusty, and rising over the top of the pan.
 Cool for 5-10 minutes, then flip out onto a platter and serve warm.

 Other Great Recipes